 Pay attention to workforce demographics.
 Succession planning means, in part, making sure that all the key people aren’t lost or growing old at the same time.
 Much like an apprenticeship system, more experienced workers should impart knowledge to greener workers.
 Your investment in people gets re-invested this way.

 Workers with higher skills command higher wages, on average, than workers with lower skills.
 Ideally, an investment in an employee means more revenue for the business.
 This leaves room for higher wages down the road.
-It doesn’t always work this smoothly, however, and you shouldn’t encourage development that will ultimately push your talent to higher paying competitors.
+It doesn’t always work this smoothly, however, and you shouldn’t encourage development that will ultimately push your talent to higher-paying competitors.

-If your business (or industry) experiences a very high turnover rate—think retail, restaurants or construction—new investments in people may quickly be lost for some other employer to capitalize on.
+If your business (or industry) experiences a very high turnover rate — think retail, restaurants, or construction — new investments in people may quickly be lost for some other employer to capitalize on.
 These types of businesses should be very selective about their workforce investments.

-Even if you identify the best employee development systems, whether networking or training or any other, you still need the capacity and skill to implement it.
+Even if you identify the best employee development systems, whether networking or training or any other, you still need the capacity and skill to implement them.
 If there is a good chance that nobody in your business has the necessary prowess, look to a third party.
 Otherwise, it might be best to find another system.

 Michele has been a director with Financial Poise since 2012.
+Share this article:

 Session expired